yogidevendra/docs/docs/dtgateway_security.md

 ------------------------

 Kerberos authentication can optionally be enabled for Hadoop web access.
-If this is configured then all web browser access to the Hadoop management consoles is Kerberos authenticated.
-Access to all the web services is also Kerberos authenticated.
-This Kerberos authentication is performed using a protocol called SPNEGO which is Kerberos over HTTP.
+When configured, all web browser access to Hadoop management consoles are Kerberos authenticated.
+Web services are also Kerberos authenticated.
+This authentication is performed using a protocol called SPNEGO which is Kerberos over HTTP.
 Please refer to the administration guide of your Hadoop distribution on how to enable this.
 The web browsers must also support SPNEGO, most modern browsers do and should be configured to use SPNEGO for the